Characters appearing in Jurassic World: Fallen Kingdom.

 - Evil Cannot Comprehend Good: Mills seems to genuinely believe that Claire and Owen will stop caring about Maisie if they find out that she is a clone, so he tells them.
 Obviously, it doesn't work, and all it does is shock the poor girl even more.

 - Evil Counterpart: Of Peter Ludlow from the second movie.
 Both are ambitious young men seizing power from their older mentors and are motivated by greed, seeing the dinosaurs as the path to riches.
 However, whilst Ludlow was an Anti-Villain who caused most of his damage through his pride and ambition to surpass his uncle and salvage InGen leading to arrogance in regards to the forces he dealt with, the worst thing he did intentionally was usurping Hammond from his leadership.
-Mills is entirely selfish and out only for himself, being openly vile without any Affably Evil tendencies.
+Mills is selfish and out only for himself, being openly vile without any Affably Evil tendencies.
 Aside from dealing with criminals and arms dealing, Mills is also not above murdering anyone who gets in his way.
 And while Ludlow at least wanted to give the captured dinosaurs a home at his failed Jurassic Park San Diego, Mills doesn't give a crap about the dinos as long as he gets the big bucks.
 The contrast is even reflected in their death scenes.
 While both of them met their ends by being eaten alive by T. rexes, Ludlow at least get a comparatively more merciful and quick death via Gory Discretion Shot by a baby T. rex, while Mills got arguably the most brutal death scene in the franchise since Eddie and Zara, as he's torn apart by Rexy on screen, with other carnivores squabbling over his disembodied remains.

 - Evil Gloating: Mills, oh Mills.
 When he has a captive Owen and Claire at his mercy on Lockwood's manor, rather than offing them since they're of no more use to him, he instead monologues about him admitting he will exploit the dinosaurs for monetary gain and mokingly calls Owen and Claire the "parents of the New World".
 He simply leaves them trapped where they are, confidently believing everyone will assume they perished at Mount Sibo's eruption.
 This leads to Owen using a nearby Stigimoloch to free himself and Claire and crash Mills' auction.
 Later on, Mills arrives with a pair of mercenaries fully willing to murder Claire and Owen, who have encountered Maisie.
 After Owen tells him to stop since he's gained his millions already, Mills promptly begins to rant about how late it is to turn back ever since Hammond played God all the way back to the first park and reveals Maisie is a clone.
 By this point, the Indoraptor has been unleashed by Wheatley and his stupidity and effordlessly takes down the two mercenaries following Mills, forcing him to run away.